-The iconic post-modern Chapelle Notre Dame du Haut de Ronchamp designed by Le Corbusier is a popular site for religious pilgrims and architecture lovers.
+The iconic post-modern Chapelle Notre Dame du Haut de Ronchamp designed by Le Corbusier is a popular site to visit for religious pilgrims and architecture lovers.

 The whitewashed concrete post-modern Chapel of Notre Dame du Haut in Ronchamp, France, is one of the most instantly recognizable designs of the twentieth century.
 The small chapel was designed by the Swiss architecture Le Corbusier and constructed in the mid-1950s.
-Ronchamp is a bit off the beaten track in the French département Haut Saône in the région Franche-Comté near the cities Besancon, Belfort, and Mulhouse.
+Ronchamp is a bit off the beaten track to visit in the French département Haut Saône in the région Franche-Comté near the cities Besancon, Belfort, and Mulhouse.
 The Chapelle Notre Dame du Haut de Ronchamp and other Le Corbusier designed sites were added to the UNESCO World Cultural Heritage list in 2016.
 Admission is charged.

 Le Corbusier’s Chapelle Notre Dame du Haut de Ronchamp